Medical Student Involvement

 Community Medicine Elective

 The Community Medicine Elective is completed during either the third or fourth year of training.
-The elective has been offered through the Division of Community Medicine for the last six years and provides students with practice-oriented and/or service-oriented learning opportunities related to community medicine.
+The elective has been offered through the Community Medicine section for the last six years and provides students with practice-oriented and/or service-oriented learning opportunities related to community medicine.
 Students do not have to be enrolled in CART to take the community medicine elective, but this four-week elective is a requirement for all CART students.